nextcloud/documentation/user_manual/files/encryption.rst

 At the moment we don't encrypt:

-- old versions (versions created before the encryption app was enabled)
 - old files in the trash bin (files which were deleted before the encryption app was enabled)
-- image thumbnails from the gallery app
+- image thumbnails from the gallery app and previews from the files app
 - search index from the full text search app

 All this data is stored directly on your ownCloud server, so you don't have to worry to expose